-The Management Zone will annually review the requirements and schedule for the implementation of this EAP.
+At a minimum, the Management Zone will annually review the requirements and schedule for the implementation of this EAP during development of status reports (see Section 5.4).
+More frequent reviews may occur at the discretion of the Management Zone.
 This review will include, but may not be limited to: